Care for an Indwelling Urinary Catheter

-If your doctor has given you instructions about when to notify him or her, be sure to follow those instructions.
+If the doctor has given instructions about when to call him or her, be sure to follow those instructions.
 Call your doctor if:

-- No urine or very little urine is flowing into the collection bag for 4 or more hours.
+- No urine or very little urine is flowing into the collection bag for 4 hours or more.

-- Your urine has changed colour, is very cloudy, looks bloody, or has large blood clots in it.
+- The urine has changed colour, is very cloudy, looks bloody, has a bad smell, or has large blood clots in it.

-- The insertion site becomes very irritated, swollen, red, or tender, or you have pus draining from the catheter insertion site.
+- The place where the catheter goes into the body (the insertion site) becomes very irritated, swollen, red, or tender, or there is pus draining from the site.

 - Urine is leaking from the insertion site.

-- You develop nausea, vomiting, or shaking chills.
+- Symptoms such as nausea, vomiting, or shaking chills occur.

-- You may have trouble urinating.
+- A person may have trouble urinating.
 If this happens, try sitting in a few centimetres of warm water (sitz bath).
-This may help you relax.
-If you feel the urge, it may be easier to urinate while you are still in the bath.
+If the urge to urinate comes during the sitz bath, it may be easier to urinate while still in the bath.

-- You may have some burning the first few times you urinate.
+- Some burning may happen when urinating for the first few times.
 If the burning lasts longer, it may be a sign of an infection.

-Also, it is important to know when you are having a problem and when to call your doctor.
+Also, it is important to know when there is a problem and when to call your doctor.
 After catheter removal, call your doctor if:

-- You do not urinate within 8 hours after the catheter is taken out.
+- No urine comes out within 8 hours after the catheter is taken out.

-- You have signs of a urinary infection.
-For
+- You see signs of a urinary infection.
+Signs include:

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine